 The assignments for this class are intended to help you develop skills in critical thinking and effective writing.
-All written assignments (except those completed in-class) must meet my requirements for papers (available in the paper assignment instructions, which will be posted in the class site in Canvas).
-Papers must be submitted in hard copy at the start of class on the day they are due.
-For due dates of assignments please see the weekly Class Modules in Canvas.
+Assignments must be submitted by the due dates and times as detailed in the instructions for each assignment in Canvas.
 Late assignments will be penalized for each day they are late.